Modeling Markov Chain and Markov Decision Process

 Wizard step for entering the transition probabilities from a Markov state to every other state, with input boxes for each destination probability.

-Creating Markov State from the diagram
+Creating a Markov State from the diagram

 Fly-over toolbar on a Markov chance node (labelled Markov 1, n = 100) with the Add Markov State lightning-plus button highlighted by a callout.